AlejandroEsquivel/Node-Pastebin-Scraper/README.md

 ## Build

-Build the files, the output will be in the folder 'dist'
+Build the files, the output will be in the folder 'dist' for those

 ```npm run build```